Wu Song

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Mu Hong is in the centre.
+The rest are (clockwise from top): Lu Junyi, Gongsun Sheng, Suo Chao, Shi Xiu, Wu Song, Yang Xiong, Liu Tang, and Yan Qing.

-Wu Song (武松 (Wǔ Sōng)), also known as Second Brother Wu (武二郎 (Wǔ Èrláng)), is a legendary hero recounted since the 13th century; and one of the well-known fictional characters in the Water Margin, one of the Four Great Classic Novels in Chinese literature.
+Wu Song, also known as Second Brother Wu, is a legendary folk hero recounted since the 13th century; and one of the well-known fictional characters in Water Margin, one of the Classic Chinese Novels.

-Nicknamed "Pilgrim", (Note: 行者 translates literally to "Traveller".
-However, in Chinese Buddhist terminology, it refers to a pilgrim, so Sidney Shapiro translated it as "Pilgrim".) he ranks 14th among the 36 Heavenly Spirits of the 108 Heroes.
-In folk tales derived from the novel, Wu Song is a martial arts student of Zhou Tong and specialises in Chuojiao.
-In the novel he fights well with bang (quarterstaff) or a pair of broadswords.
+Nicknamed "Pilgrim", (Note: 行者 literally translates to "Traveller".
+However, in Chinese Buddhist terminology, it refers to an untonsured Buddhist pilgrim following the dhūtaguṇa path, so Sidney Shapiro translated it as "Pilgrim".) he ranks 14th among the 36 Heavenly Spirits of the 108 Heroes.
+In folktales derived from the novel, Wu Song is a martial arts student of Zhou Tong, specialising in chuojiao.
+In the novel, he fights well with bang (quarterstaff) or a pair of broadswords.

 Attestations

 Legends surrounding the heroic figure of Wu Song have existed since the late Song dynasty.
-A passing mention of a story about Pilgrim Wu (武行者 (Wǔ xíngzhe)) occurs in the 13th-century author Luo Ye's (羅燁) collection Stories Told by an Old Drunkard.
+A "Pilgrim Wu" (武行者) is briefly mentioned in the 13th-century collection Stories Told by an Old Drunkard (醉翁談錄) by Luo Ye (羅燁).
 The earliest record of a tale in which Wu Song fights a tiger comes from a zaju play written by a late-13th-century writer who wrote under the pen name "Red-Tattooed Second Li" (紅字二李), but the play itself is no longer extant.
-The oldest surviving Chinese drama version of the tiger-slaying episode is the chuanqi or "miraculous" play by Shen Jing (沈環, 1553-1610) dating to the late 16th century, and the earliest editions of the Water Margin that contain the tiger episode also date around the end of the 16th century.
+The oldest surviving Chinese drama version of the tiger-slaying episode is the chuanqi or "miraculous" play by Shen Jing (沈環, 1553-1610) dating to the late 16th century, and the earliest editions of Water Margin that contain the tiger-fighting story also date around the end of the 16th century.

+In Water Margin

 Background

-A native of Qinghe County (in present-day Xingtai, Hebei), Wu Song is tall and good-looking with shining eyes, thick eyebrows, a muscular build and an impressive bearing.
-His parents having died early, he was raised by his dwarfish elder brother Wu Dalang (武大郎; literally "Wu the Older"), whom he respects and cares very much about.
-Wu Song's nickname Wu Erlang is reference to him being the secondborn son.
+A native of Qinghe County, Hebei, Wu Song is described in Water Margin as a tall, good-looking and muscular man with shining eyes and thick eyebrows.
+As his parents died early, he was raised by his dwarf elder brother Wu Dalang (武大郎; literally "Wu the Older"), whom he respects and loves very much.
+Wu Song's nickname "Wu Erlang" (literally "Wu the Second") is a reference to him being the second son.

-Water Margin

-Wu Song knocks a man unconscious at his hometown after getting into a fight when drunk.
-He flees, thinking that the man has died.
-When taking shelter in the residence of the nobleman Chai Jin, he meets Song Jiang, who is also fleeing the law after killing his mistress Yan Poxi.
+On one occasion, Wu Song gets into a drunken brawl and knocks a man unconscious.
+Thinking that he has killed the man, he flees from home and takes shelter in the residence of the nobleman Chai Jin.
+There, he meets Song Jiang, who is on the run from the law after killing his mistress Yan Poxi.
 They become sworn brothers.